shotgunsoftware/tk-core/docs/initializing.rst

     :width: 700px
     :align: center

-These configurations are created using Toolkit's **project setup** system (either the Flow Production Tracking Toolkit project setup wizard or the ``tank setup_project`` command).
+These configurations are created using Toolkit's **project setup** system (either the Flow Production Tracking project setup wizard or the ``tank setup_project`` command).
 After project setup, the configuration is manually managed, typically via the ``tank`` command.